October 26. Kazinform's timeline of major events

 EVENTS

-1964 – The decision on the establishment of the Medical Institute in Tselinograd (now Nur-Sultan) is made.
-In 1997 the institute is turned into the Medical Academy.
-On January 6, 2009 the Kazakh Medical Academy is transformed into the Medical University Astana JSC which becomes a part of National Medical Holding JSC.
+1964 – The Medical Institute which is alter turned into the Medical Academy is established in Tselinograd (now Nur-Sultan).
+On January 6, 2009 the Kazakh Medical Academy is transformed into the Medical University Astana JSC and becomes a part of National Medical Holding JSC.

-1999 – First President of the Republic of Kazakhstan-Elbasy Nursultan Nazarbayev takes part in the session of the Interstate Council of the Customs Union member states in Moscow, Russia.
-Representatives of the participating countries ink the Moscow Declaration on the Treaty of Customs Union and the Single Economic Space.
+1999 – First President of Kazakhstan-Elbasy Nursultan Nazarbayev takes part in the session of the Interstate Council of the Customs Union member states in Moscow.
+The participants sign the Moscow Declaration on the Treaty of Customs Union and the Single Economic Space.

-2010 – First President of the Republic of Kazakhstan-Elbasy Nursultan Nazarbayev pays an official visit to the Kingdom of Belgium.
-At his initiative the sides decide to set up the Kazakhstan-Belgium Business Council.
+2010 – First President of Kazakhstan-Elbasy Nursultan Nazarbayev pays an official visit to the Kingdom of Belgium.
+As a result of the visit two nations decided to set up the Kazakhstan-Belgium Business Council.

-2010 – An alley of 28 eminent athletes of South Kazakhstan region is unveiled next to the Kazhimukan Stadium in Shymkent city.
+2010 – An alley of 28 eminent athletes of South Kazakhstan region is unveiled next to the Kazhimukan Stadium in Shymkent.

-2011 - Paintings of contemporary Kazakhstani artists are on display at the exhibition in Kuala Lumpur organized by the Kazakh Embassy in Malaysia.
-More than 100 paintings reflecting history and culture, traditions and values symbolizing the spirit of the steppes are showcased at the event.
+2011 - Paintings of contemporary Kazakhstani artists are showcased at the exhibition in Kuala Lumpur.
+The exhibition is organized by the Kazakh Embassy in Malaysia.
+The artists depict history and culture, traditions and values symbolizing the spirit of the steppes in more than 100 paintings.

-2015 - An electronic version of the Codex Cumanicus, a well-known and unique written artifact of the Kipchak language created in 1303, is handed by the Archives of Italy to Kazakhstan.
+2015 - The Archives of Italy provides Kazakhstan with an electronic version of the Codex Cumanicus, a well-known and unique written artifact of the Kipchak language created in 1303.

-2015 – The General Assembly of The European Leagues – The Association of European Professional Football Leagues is held in Warsaw.
-At the session Kazakhstan becomes the fourth former USSR country after Russia, Ukraine and Azerbaijan to join the organization.

-2017 – First President of the Republic of Kazakhstan-Elbasy Nursultan Nazarbayev instructs to form a national commission to transfer the alphabet of the Kazakh language into the Latin-based script.

 2018 – The national park Tarbagatai is opened in Urdzharskiy district of East Kazakhstan region.
 Its main goal is to preserve the biological and landscape diversity.

-2019 – Kazakhstani weightlifter Raushan Meshitkhanova hauls gold in Women’s 81kg weight category at the 49th Challenge 210 in Switzerland.
+2019 – Kazakhstani weightlifter Raushan Meshitkhanova wins gold in Women’s 81kg category at the 49th Challenge 210 in Switzerland.